nikomatsakis/rustacean-principles/src/how_rust_feels/reliable.md

 ### Explicit error handling with `?`

-Rust eschews exceptions in their traditional form, instead
+Rust eschews exceptions in their traditional form, instead preferring to leverage `Result` types.
+The `?` operator allows